monahton/monahton.github.io/CV.md

 `2015 - 2017`
 __Master's Degree in Molecular Biology and Genetics__ University of Pavia, Pavia, Italy
+- Thesis: *Influence of Divalent Cations on DNA Methylation in the Modulation of Chromatin Structure – An In-situ Ultrastructural Study*
+- Grade: *110/110 cum laude*

 `2012 - 2015`
 __Bachelor's Degree in Earth and Life Sciences__ Lebanese University, Lebanon
+- Grade: 17/20

+`2010 - 2012`
+__High School Degree in Life Sciences__
+Al-Mustapha High School, Lebanon
+- Grade: 17.5/20 (13th rank on all Lebanese students in the state official exams)

 ---